hyperfield/bitly/README.md

 `BITLY_TOKEN`

 It stores the bit.ly token to use by *Bitly: links and clicks* to talk to the bit.ly API.
 If you don't yet have your own token, you can get it by registering on [bit.ly](http://bit.ly).

-### Project Goals

-The code is written for educational purposes on online-course for web-developers [dvmn.org](http://dvmn.org).